SenadinPuce/Barbershop_RS2/README.md

 # Barbershop Management System

-This project is a comprehensive solution for barbershop management.
-It includes a desktop application built with Flutter for employees and a mobile app for clients, also developed in Flutter.
-The backend is powered by a .NET Web API, with communication facilitated through RabbitMQ.
-A console application serves as an email notification service, triggered by RabbitMQ events.
-The system utilizes a SQL Server database for data storage.
+This project is a comprehensive solution for barbershop management, featuring a desktop application developed using Flutter for employee management and a Flutter-based mobile app tailored for client interactions.
+The backend architecture consists of a primary .NET Web API serving as the central backend for the desktop and mobile applications.
+Additionally, a separate .NET Web API is dedicated specifically to the email notification service.

+Communication between components is facilitated through RabbitMQ messaging, enabling efficient event-based interactions.
+The main .NET Web API handles core business logic and data management, while the separate email notification service API manages and dispatches email alerts triggered by system events.

+For testing purposes, the email notification service uses the following credentials to authenticate with the email server:

+Email:
+>barbershop_rs2@outlook.com
+Password:
+>Barbershop!
+>
+These credentials are employed to verify the functionality of the email sending process within the system.

+All data is stored and managed in a SQL Server database, ensuring a reliable and scalable foundation for the entire system.

 ## Login Credentials